Learning Assistant Program

 - LAs will have a unique opportunity to meet and work with other students, and to help other students succeed in their courses.

-Candidates should be in good academic standing, and have earned an A or B+ in course in which they will serve as a learning assistant.
+Candidates should be in good academic standing, and have successfully completed the course for which they will serve as a Learning Assistant.
 The ability to work with small groups and good administrative skills are required.

 - LA Program website at University of Colorado, Boulder